Call for appointment:410-328-5947 410-328-5947

 Which option is best for each individual is determined based on the size of the tumor, the location of the tumor, the symptoms, the patient's age and general health and the patient's goals and concerns.
 This decision is made by the patient after discussing all the options, each with unique risks and benefits.

 Observation or "Watchful Waiting"Toggle accordion item

 Observation entails exactly that.
-The patient is observed for hearing, balance, tinnitus, and facial nerve function.
+The patient is observed for hearing, balance, tinnitus and facial nerve function.
 An MRI is performed yearly or every 6 months depending on the rate of tumor growth.
-This approach is ideal for a patient with a small, non-growing tumor, without dizziness, who is older and whose health precludes surgery.
+This approach is ideal for a patient with a small, non-growing tumor who doesn't experience dizziness and is older and whose health precludes surgery.

 - May avoid surgery